This Chocolate Smoothie Bowl is my favorite breakfast right now.

-Yum.
-I mean, seriously.
-Why have I never made this before now?
 Ever since our trip to Hawaii a couple of years ago, I’ve been obsessed with acai bowls.
-We have two local places where we enjoy ordering them, and we make them often at home.
-I particularly love the combination of peanut butter, chocolate and banana on my acai base, so this bowl with a chocolate base?
-Yes, please.
+We have two local places where we enjoy ordering them, and we make them often at home, too.

-It tastes like a peanut butter cup, but it’s much better for you, it’s filling, and it comes together in about 5 minutes.
-It’s a great way to start your day.
+This delicious chocolate smoothie bowl is a great way to start your day.
 Or end it.
 I was home alone last night and actually had this chocolate smoothie bowl for dinner.

-Make the Chocolate Smoothie Bowl Base
+Make the Cream Chocolate Smoothie Bowl Base

 When you pour it into your bowl, it should look like this…